deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    After creation of the tables

-If all went well, you should now have a working CSW setup.
-You can connect to the CSW with compliant clients or use the **send requests** link to send some raw CSW requests to the service.
-Here, use the right-most drop-down menu to select an example request.
-For example entry "complex_insert.xml" can be used to insert some ISO example records using a CSW transaction request:
+If all went well, you should now have a working, but empty CSW setup.
+You can connect to the CSW with compliant clients or use the **send requests** link to send raw CSW requests to the service.
+The workspace comes with some suitable example requests.
+Use the third drop-down menu to select an example request.
+Entry "complex_insert.xml" can be used to insert some ISO example records using a CSW transaction request:

 .. figure:: images/console_workspace_csw8.jpg
    :figwidth: 60%
    :width: 50%
    :target: _images/console_workspace_csw8.jpg

-   Insert request
+   Choosing example requests

-After successful insertion (**Send**), some records have been inserted into the CSW (respectively the PostGIS database).
-You may want to explore other example requests as well, e.g. queries:
+Click **Send**.
+After successful insertion, some records have been inserted into the CSW (respectively the database).
+You may want to explore other example requests as well, e.g. for retrieving records:

 .. figure:: images/console_workspace_csw9.jpg
    :figwidth: 60%